-Dr. Harrison's goal is to build a research program that improves access to and quality of care for vulnerable older adults with serious illness.
-Her work currently focuses on geriatric palliative care for homebound older adults with dementia and their caregivers.
-Her expertise includes mixed and qualitative research methods, implementation science, ethics issues in the organization and provision of health care, and the translation of research to policy.
+Dr. Harrison's goal is to build a research program that improves systems of care for vulnerable older adults with serious illness.
+Her work focuses on palliative care for older adults living at home with severe dementia and on improving the quality of home-based primary care and palliative care.
+Her expertise includes qualitative and quantitative research methods, implementation science, health policy ethics, and the translation of research to policy.

 Education and Training

 |University of California, San Francisco||NIA T32 Postdoctoral Research Fellowship||Geriatrics||2017|

 |University of California, San Francisco||Certificate||Implementation Science||2016|

 |Johns Hopkins Bloomberg School of Public Heath||PhD||Health Policy & Management||2013|

 |Johns Hopkins Bloomberg School of Public Health||AHRQ T32 Predoctoral Fellowship||Health Services Research||2010|